rokwire/polls-building-block/README.md

 # Polls Building Block

-The Polls Building Block manages poll data for the Rokwire ecosystem.
+The Polls Building Block manages poll data for the Rokwire platform.

 ## Documentation
 The functionality provided by this application is documented in the [Wiki](https://github.com/rokwire/polls-building-block/wiki).